lasuzuki/dtn-gcp/README.md

 **Firewall**: Select Allow HTTP and HTTPS

 Hit `Create`.
-Once the instance is created you will be redirected to the VM Instances page where you can see the `Name` of your instance, the `Zone` where it has been deployed, its `Internal` and `External IPs`.
+Once the instance is created you will be redirected to the VM Instances page where you can see the `Name` of your instance, the `Zone` where it has been deployed, and both its `Internal` and `External IPs`.

 Once the VM is started you can `SSH` directly into the VM.

-## SSH in the Google Cloud Instance
+## SSH in the Google Cloud VM Instance

 Mac and Linux support SSH connection natively.
 You just need to generate an SSH key pair (public key/private key) to connect securely to the virtual machine.